Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Introduction

 Taking the limit as $\gamma \to \infty$ in (\ref{eq:underdamped_langevin}), and introducing a suitable time-rescaling ($t' =\gamma t$) results in the overdamped Langevin dynamics given by (see \cite{pavliotis2014stochastic}[Sec 6.5])

 This equation has, again, a unique invariant measure with density proportional to $\exp(-U(x))$.
 Under the assumption of a Poincar\'e inequality, convergence rate guarantees can be established for the continuous dynamics \cite{bakry2014analysis}.
-In the case of kinetic dynamics a more delicate argument is needed to establish exponential convergence, due to the hypoelliptic nature of the SDE (see \cite{cao2019explicit,villani2006hypocoercivity,dolbeault2015hypocoercivity,dolbeault2009hypocoercivity,bakry2006diffusions,baudoin2016wasserstein,baudoin2017bakry}).
+In the case of kinetic dynamics, a more delicate argument is needed to establish exponential convergence, due to the hypoelliptic nature of the SDE (see \cite{cao2019explicit,villani2006hypocoercivity,dolbeault2015hypocoercivity,dolbeault2009hypocoercivity,bakry2006diffusions,baudoin2016wasserstein,baudoin2017bakry}).

 Langevin dynamics, in its kinetic and overdamped forms, is the basis of many widely used sampling algorithms in machine learning and statistics \cite{cheng2018underdamped,welling2011bayesian,vollmer2016exploration}.
-In sampling, Langevin dynamics is discretized and the individual timesteps generated by integration are viewed as approximate draws from the target distribution, however there is an inherent bias due to the finite difference numerical approximation.
-This bias is usually addressed by choosing a sufficiently small stepsize, or by adding bias correction by use of methods like Metropolis-Hastings adjustment.
-The choice of the discretization method has a significant effect on the quality of the samples and also on the computational cost of producing accurate samples, through stability properties, convergence rates and asymptotic bias.
+In sampling, Langevin dynamics is discretized and the individual timesteps generated by integration are viewed as approximate draws from the target distribution.
+The discretization with a step size $h>0$ will have an invariant measure $\pi_{h}$ on $\mathbb{R}^{2d}$.
+However, there is an inherent bias due to the finite difference numerical approximation $(\pi \neq \pi_{h})$.
+This bias is usually addressed by choosing a sufficiently small stepsize, or by adding bias correction by methods like Metropolis-Hastings adjustment.
+The choice of the discretization method has a significant effect on the quality of the samples and also on the computational cost of producing accurate samples, through stability properties, convergence rates, and asymptotic bias.